IVSoftware/IVSoftware.Demo.CrossPlatform.FilesAndFolders/README.md

 ___

-**Under the Hood**
+**How it Works**

 When the `MainPage` ctor calls the `Show` extension for the example path, the result will be a 2D projection onto the root `XElement` with attributes for visibility and the `+/-` expander.
-Alternatively, to add nodes to the XML hierarchy _without_ showing them, the `XRoot.FindOrCreate(path)` method instead (see [full documentation](https://github.com/IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/blob/master/README/Placer.md) in the repo).
+Alternatively, to add nodes to the XML hierarchy _without_ showing them, the `XRoot.FindOrCreate<T>(path)` method instead (see [full documentation](https://github.com/IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/blob/master/README/Placer.md) in the repo).

 ##### MainPage View